Code-Institute-Submissions/ms1-2-astra-rental/README.md

 - Responsive on all device sizes
 - Moving carousel, to show immediately every content
-- Interactive bottons in the carousel (if you leave your cursor above them, they will stop the sliding.
+- Interactive buttons in the carousel (if you leave your cursor above them, they will stop the sliding.
 They also redirect you to the respective section)
-- Navbar menu, with the resspective sections redirects
+- Navbar menu, with the respective sections redirects
-- Scrollspy function to help you visualizing where you are
+- Scrollspy function to help you visualize where you are
-- When you pass above the bikes cards, they will expand a bit, to help you focusing on them
+- When you pass above the bikes cards, they will expand a bit, to help you focus on them
 - Google maps interactive window